notifyme-app/notifyme-webpages/README.md

 ### Getting the translations

+This project contains translations for German, English and French which are kept in the `i18n` subdirectory.
+These are only periodically updated.

-To get the translations from POEditor, simply run `getTranslations.py` with Python.
+If you have your own translations on POEditor, you can simply run `getTranslations.py` with Python 3.
 You will need to create a `secrets.py` file in your root folder which looks like this:

     api_token = 'YOUR_POEDITOR_API_KEY'
     project_id = 'YOUR_POEDITOR_PROJECT_ID'